By Kori ~ August 16th, 2012.

 Rob Griffin and his wife Deborah Barnard founded Barnard Griffin Winery, located in Richland, Washington, in 1983.
 Rob moved to Washington State in 1977 to be winemaker for Preston Wine Cellars when there were under ten wineries in the entire state.
 Shortly after founding Barnard Griffin, Rob left Preston and went to work for Hogue Cellars as winemaker and general manager.
 In 1991, Rob left Hogue to devote his full time and energy to Barnard Griffin.
 The current winery and tasting room were built in 1996.
 Barnard Griffinâ€™s current annual production is approximately 75,000 cases.
 Their RosÃ© of Sangiovese is one of the most well-known and widely available Washington State rosÃ©s.
 I look forward to its release each year.

-2010 Barnard Griffin RosÃ© of Sangiovese (Columbia Valley, Washington): Medium bright pink in color.
-Nice nose with cherry, strawberry, and watermelon aromas.
-More red fruits as well as orange peel and strawberry Twizzlers come through on the palate.
+2011 Barnard Griffin RosÃ© of Sangiovese (Columbia Valley, Washington): Medium bright pink in color.
+Nice nose with strawberry, raspberry, watermelon, and floral aromas.
+More red fruits as well as orange peel come through on the palate.
 Dry and medium-bodied with crisp acidity.
-Very refreshing with a long finish.
-Gets better the longer it is open.
+Very refreshing with a long, lingering finish.
 An excellent summer sipper and also great with food.